Offenbach (Main) Hauptbahnhof: Significance

-The station was temporarily connected to Deutsche Bahn’s Intercity-Express network in May 1996, but it now has few long-distance services.
-It has up to two Intercity services each day.
-Otherwise there are only regional services to destinations in Hesse and Bavaria.
+The station has had no Deutsche Bahn long-distance services since December 2016, although it has been served by FlixTrain since 2022.

-Even before that Offenbach Hauptbahnhof had been greatly reduced in its importance, because a line of the Rhine-Main S-Bahn had been built through Offenbach.
-This runs in a tunnel under central Offenbach and bypasses the Hauptbahnhof.
+The opening of a line of the Rhine-Main S-Bahn through Offenbach in 1995 greatly reduced the station's importance.
+The new line runs in a tunnel under central Offenbach and bypasses the Hauptbahnhof.
 On its western side it partly uses the route of the former Frankfurt-Offenbach Local Railway (Frankfurt-Offenbach Lokalbahn).
 After Deutsche Bahn had stopped investing in the station building for some time, the ticket office was closed in January 2011, so that Offenbach Hauptbahnhof no longer has any rail staff.

-The city of Offenbach has proposed that Offenbach (Main) Ost station be declared the Hauptbahnhof because of its better transport connections.
-This would further reduce the significance of the current Hauptbahnhof.